MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 > [!IMPORTANT]
 > If you create an entire deployment from scratch during a failover, you must ensure that your deployment can meet the solution's RTO requirements.
 To ensure that deployment code isn't broken, you must routinely simulate and test the disaster recovery scenario.

 **Approach 2:** Deploy and maintain a scaled version of your production environment.
 Have a version that can properly function for a small workload and that you can potentially scale up as necessary during a failover to serve for production load.
-This method is commonly used, especially for complex deployments in which you don't want to risk creating an entire environment or if you want to failover quickly to provide a low RTO.
+This method is commonly used, especially for complex deployments in which you don't want to risk creating an entire environment or if you want to fail over quickly to provide a low RTO.

 **Approach 3:** Deploy and maintain your entire solution in the disaster recovery site for the fastest RTO and failover times.
 This method increases cost due to running a fully redundant infrastructure.